csgillespie/efficientR/main.md

-If you are using Linux or OS, then another way of running code in parallel is to use the `mclapply()` and `mcmapply()` functions
+If you are using Linux or OS X, then another way of running code in parallel is to use the `mclapply()` and `mcmapply()` functions

 ```r
 # This will run on Windows, but will only use 1 core
 mclapply(1:N, snakes_ladders)
 ```

 These functions use forking, that is creating a new copy of a process running on the CPU.
 However Windows does not support this low-level functionality in the way that Linux does.
 The main advantage of `mclapply()` is that you don't have to start and stop cluster  objects.
 The big disadvantage is that on Windows machines, you are limited to a single core.

 ## Rcpp

 Sometimes R is just slow.
 You've tried every trick you know, and your code is still crawling along.
 At this point you could consider rewriting key parts of your code in another, faster language.
 R has interfaces to other languages via packages, such as **Rcpp**, **rJava**, **rPython** and recently **V8**.
 These provide R interfaces to C++, Java, Python and JavaScript respectively. **Rcpp** is the most popular of these (figure \@ref(fig:7-5)).

 <div class="figure" style="text-align: center">
 <img src="_main_files/figure-html/7-5-1.png" alt="Downloads per day from the RStudio CRAN mirror of packages that provide R interfaces to other languages." width="70%" />
 <p class="caption">(\#fig:7-5)Downloads per day from the RStudio CRAN mirror of packages that provide R interfaces to other languages.</p>
 </div>

 C++ is a modern, fast and very well-supported language with libraries for performing many kinds of computational tasks. **Rcpp** makes incorporating C++ code into your R workflow easy.

-Although C/Fortran routines can be used using the `.Call()` function this is not
-recommended: using `.Call()` can be a painful experience. **Rcpp** provides a friendly API (Application Program Interface) that lets you write high-performance code, bypassing R's tricky C API.
+Although C/Fortran routines can be used using the `.Call()` function this is not recommended: using `.Call()` can be a painful experience. **Rcpp** provides a friendly API (Application Program Interface) that lets you write high-performance code, bypassing R's tricky C API.
 Typical bottlenecks that C++ addresses are loops and recursive functions.

 C++ is a powerful programming language about which entire books have been written.
 This section therefore is focussed on getting started and providing a flavour of what is possible.
 It is structured as follows.
 After ensuring that your computer is set-up for **Rcpp**, we proceed by creating a simple C++ function, to show how C++ compares with R (Section \@ref(simple-c)).
 This is converted into an R function using `cppFunction()` in Section \@ref(cppfunction).
 The remainder of the chapter explains C++ data types (Section \@ref(c-types)), illustrates how to source C++ code directly (Section \@ref(sourcecpp)), explains vectors (Section \@ref(vectors-and-loops)) and **Rcpp** sugar (Section \@ref(sugar)) and finally provides guidance on further resources on the subject (Section \@ref(rcpp-resources)).

 ### A simple C++ function {#simple-c}

 To write and compile C++ functions, you need a working C++ compiler (see the Prerequiste section at the beginning of this chapter).
-The code in this chapter was generated using version 0.12.10 of **Rcpp**.
+The code in this chapter was generated using version 1.0.4.6 of **Rcpp**.

 **Rcpp** is well documented, as illustrated by the number of vignettes on the package's [CRAN](https://cran.r-project.org/web/packages/Rcpp/) page.
 In addition to its popularity, many other packages depend on **Rcpp**, which can be seen by looking at the `Reverse Imports` section.

 To check that you have everything needed for this chapter, run the following piece of code from the course R package:

 ```r
 efficient::test_rcpp()
 ```

 A C++ function is similar to an R function: you pass a set of inputs to the function, some code is run, a single object is returned.
 However there are some key differences.

 1. In the C++ function each line must be terminated with `;` In R, we use `;` only when we have multiple statements on the same line.
 2. We must declare object types in the C++ version.
 In particular we need to declare the types of the function arguments, return value and any intermediate objects we create.